jakobnissen/Automa.jl/docs/src/io.md

   Instead, in the _loop code_, which executes after the buffer has been flushed, I check for this flag, and goes to `__return__` if necessary.
   I could also just return directly in the loopcode, but I prefer only having one place to retun from the function.
 * I use `@escape` to break out of the machine, i.e. stop machine execution
-* Finally, I decrement `p`.
+* Finally, I decrement `p`, if and only if the machine has not reached EOF (which happens when `is_eof` is true, meaning the last part of the IO has been buffered, and `p > p_end`, meaning the end of the buffer has been reached).
   This is because, the first record ends when the IO reads the second `>` symbol.
   If I then were to read another record from the same IO, I would have already read the `>` symbol.
   I need to reset `p` by 1, so the `>` is also read on the next call to `read_record`.